I’m almost 36 years old, and I’ve been to the funerals of 15 of my friends. I’ve been to only six weddings.

 The answer may not be yes today.
 It may not be yes tomorrow.
 It may not be yes for a long, long time.

 I am convinced that recognizing the importance of the question is a crucial step in leadership.
 I believe that the answer to a question asked every day will come faster than to a question asked every week, month, or year.

 Questions are powerful in leadership.
-Oftentimes, they don’t bring us answers, they remind us of the importance of seeking them.
+Oftentimes, they don’t bring us answers, and they remind us of the importance of seeking them.

 How Has Forgiveness Helped Your Leadership Skills?